 From this body of knowledge a pattern emerged, and historians and philosophers began to speak of the Aztec civilization, the Maya civilization, and the Inca civilization.
 Historians and philosophers could no longer ignore America and its three indigenous world outlooks, as Hegel had done.

-What made it possible for these three great civilisations to emerge the Aztec in the Valley of Mexico, the Maya in Guatemala, Honduras and Yukatan, and Inca in Peru and Bolivia?
+What made it possible for these three great civilizations to emerge the Aztec in the Valley of Mexico, the Maya in Guatemala, Honduras and Yukatan, and Inca in Peru and Bolivia?
 In each case the domestication of a staple food supply seems to have been a deciding factor; among the Aztec and Mayas it was maize or corn and among the Incas the white potato.

-The scene of the Aztec triumph was the Central Walley of Mexico.
-Several centuries before Christ, agricultural tribes had already settled here, and by the time of Christ had estaiblished their great religious center at Teotihuacan.
+The scene of the Aztec triumph was the Central Valley of Mexico.
+Several centuries before Christ, agricultural tribes had already settled here, and by the time of Christ had established their great religious center at Teotihuacan.
 Archeologists place the advent, rise, and fall of this great civilization roughly from the second century to the tenth century A.D.
 About this time a new group moved into the Valley and settled in Tula, Hidalgo.
 They are known to us as the Toltecs.
 These Indians belonged to Nahua group and seem to have come from the north or northwest into the Valley.
-Soon their culture and artistry spread to many parts of Mexico, reaching even as far as Yucatan and other Maya areas, However, as early as the eleventh century A.D., another related tribal group, the Chichimecs, were already in contact with the Toltecs, and by the thirteenth century they had gradually replaced the Toltccs as the dominant tribal group in the Valley.
+Soon their culture and artistry spread to many parts of Mexico, reaching even as far as Yucatan and other Maya areas, However, as early as the eleventh century A.D., another related tribal group, the Chichimecs, were already in contact with the Toltecs, and by the thirteenth century they had gradually replaced the Toltecs as the dominant tribal group in the Valley.

 The Aztecs were among the last of the tribes to enter the Valley.
 They, too, were of the Nahua group.
 The tribal records of the Tenochca Aztecs indicate that they began their wanderings in A.D.
 1168, coming down from their legendary home in Aztlan, referred to as the "Seven Caves," or the "Place of Reeds."
 Evidence seems to indicate that the Aztecs, "the Crane People." migrated from the north and northwest, passing through Michoacan.
 Linguistically speaking, they were allied to the North American Shoshonis and to the Michoacan Tarascans.
-They arrived in the central valley and asked for permission to settle at Chapultcpec in 1248.
+They arrived in the central valley and asked for permission to settle at Chapultepec in 1248.
 For some years they appear to have been almost enslaved by other tribes of the Nahua race.
 By the fourteenth century they had made two settlements on the islands in the lakes, one at Tenochtitlan. now called Mexico City, whose traditional founding date is given as 1325, and another at Tlaltetalco.
 By the fifteenth century, Tenochtitlan had become the center of Aztec growth, conquest, and expansion.
 The great struggle for prisoners of war had heen initiated.

 As early as the beginning of the sixteenth century, the Aztec capital, Tenochtitlan, dominated all other cities and had reached the height of its power and magnificence.